 Eight excellent applications were received for the 2016 MSE Research Award, summarized below.
-Winner of the $7,500 prize will be announced at the 2016 Muskoka Summit on the Environment during the Friday evening dinner on May 27th.
+Winner of the $7,500 prize was announced at the 2016 Muskoka Summit on the Environment during the Friday evening dinner on May 27th.

 The main research objectives of this study are to improve understanding of both surface water hydrology in the Canadian Shield environment and impacts of dam management decisions on surface water.
 Tools will be developed to assist water operators in forecasting streamflow and adhering to regulatory constraints in the Muskoka and Madawaska watersheds.

 This study will create an extensive moss species catalogue for the Muskoka region, as well as collect the commonly used biomonitoring moss species (Hylocomium splendens and/or Pleurozium schreberi) at regular spaced locations throughout the watershed.
 The objective is to provide a high-resolution assessment of the spatial variability of atmospheric deposition across the Muskoka region.
 These data will also be submitted to the International Co-operative Programme (ICP) on Vegetation under the Convention on Long-range Transboundary Air Pollution, as the Canadian submission to their regular repeat survey.
 This has the benefit of setting the Muskoka analysis in the context of the wide-scale European assessment.